hscottvo/UCR-CS236-Project/README.md

 In your report, write what issues you came across, and how you solved them.
 Include a screenshot of the resulting choropleth map that you created from this data.
-Also include the runtimes of the computation for both Spark and Hadoop (use `%%timeit` and all in 1 cell for Spark).
+Also include the runtimes of the computation for Spark using both SQL and RDDs, and Hadoop. (use `%%timeit` and all in 1 cell for Spark).
 This includes file reading, the computation, and file writing.

 ### Task 2